Does going to a Pilates class fill you with fear?

 - I’m unfit

-If you find the right class and the right teacher then all these concerns will be addressed.
+If you find the right class and the right teacher then all these fears will be addressed.

 The exercises will be too hard – as a beginner the exercises are very low level and you probably won’t even feel that you have done anything during the first few lessons.
 The aim of these classes is to introduce you to the technique first and some of the exercises before we make then harder, so it’s a gradual process and the teacher shouldn’t progress the exercises until you are ready!